dooco/brownies/README.md

 ## User stories

-1. As someone new to baking, I want to find clear simple steps about how to make brownies.
-It needs to be descriptive with images of what to be achieved at each stage of the process.
+1. As a New User I want to learn how to baking (brownies is a simple recipe to start with).
+I want to access other ideas for developing my interest in baking and other resources to complement my interest in baking.

 2. As a returning visitor with some baking experience I want to have access to trusted method and ingredients list which will make it easy to navigate to the information I need to complete the baking project.
 3. As a regular visitor I want to be included in the newsletter for further updates on new baking recipes.